 The recoverable amount of an asset or cash-generating unit is the greater of its value in use and its fair value less costs to sell.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.

 FINANCAL INSTRUMENTS

-The Company categorises its financial assets as loans and Debtors & other receivables, and its financial liabilities as being at amortised cost (trade and other payables).
+The Company categorises its financial assets as loans and Debtors & other receivables as being at amortised cost, and its financial liabilities as being at amortised cost (trade and other payables).